GiorgiMegeneishvili/GiorgiMegeneishvili/README.md

 I'm a dedicated and results-driven **Data Engineer** with hands-on experience in:

-- Designing and orchestrating end-to-end ETL/ELT pipelines
+- Designing and orchestrating end-to-end ETL/ELT pipelines(CDC,FullLoad & Real-Time Data)
 - Building data warehouse solutions using modern modeling techniques
 - Automating data workflows with Airflow
 - Developing analytical dashboards in Power BI for impactful business decisions